Wastewater Treatment Gloversville - Johnstown Joint Wastewater Treatment Facilities

 COMPLIANCE MONITORING AND TESTING

-Completed annual reviews of the following lab manuals: Laboratory Quality Manual and the Laboratory Test Method SOP Manual.
+Completed annual reviews of the following lab manuals:

-Completed the 2023 annual NYS DOH ELAP internal laboratory audit.
+Completed the 2024 annual NYS DOH ELAP internal laboratory audit.

 All industrial and facility flow meters checked for accuracy throughout the year.

-Issued permits to 10 Industries in Johnstown and 10 industries in Gloversville for 2023.
+Issued permits to 10 Industries in Johnstown and 9 industries in Gloversville for 2024.

 TOTAL WASTEWATER FLOWS

-Historically, the total flow of Influent wastewater to the Plant is relatively constant.
+Historically. the total flow of Influent wastewater to the Plant is relatively constant.

 Total Wastewater Flow

-Total Industrial Flows decreased 3.8% in 2023.
+Total Industrial Flows Increased 7.3~o in 2024.

 Industrial Waterflow

-Industry: Total Suspended Solids (TSS) increased 4.3% in 2023.
+Industry: Total Suspended Solids (TSS) Total Suspended Solids (TSS) increased 32.7% in 2024.

 Industrial TSS lbs

-Industry: Biochemical Oxygen Demand (BOD) increased 2.7% in 2023.
+Industry: Biochemical Oxygen Demand (BOD) increased 26% in 2024.

 Industrial BOD Per Year

-Industry: Total Kjeldahl Nitrogen (TKN) increased 0.5% in 2023.
+Industry: Total Kjeldahl Nitrogen (TKN) increased 13% in 2024.

 Industrial TKN lbs Per Year